Ripley6811/FSND-P4-Conference-Organization-App/README.md

 #Conference Central App
-> "Explain the steps required to successfully run the application."
+> Steps required to successfully run the application.

-I spent a lot of time learning how to do testing.
-One confusing problem after another but I prevailed.
-I hope going above and beyond with testing makes up for just meeting minimum requirements in other areas or the project.

-###Localhost:8080
+####Using localhost server
-To run a server on localhost open CMD in project root directory and run `dev_appserver ConferenceCentral`.
+To run a server on localhost open a terminal or cmd prompt in project root directory and run `dev_appserver ConferenceCentral`.
+Then the application web site can be found at http://localhost:8080.

-Chrome usage tip:
+APIS-Explorer for local app is https://apis-explorer.appspot.com/apis-explorer/?base=http%3A%2F%2Flocalhost%3A8080%2F_ah%2Fapi#p/conference/v1/

+**Warning:** On **Chrome**, you may get the following message:
-Warning: "You are exploring an API that is described or served via HTTP instead of HTTPS..."
+*"You are exploring an API that is described or served via HTTP instead of HTTPS..."*
-Right click on the shield at the end of the address bar and then click "load unsafe scripts".
+To resolve this, right-click on the shield at the end of the address bar and then click "load unsafe scripts".

+####Using deployment server
+The deployed application URL is https://nice-tiger.appspot.com

+APIS-Explorer for deployed web site is https://apis-explorer.appspot.com/apis-explorer/?base=https%3A%2F%2Fnice-tiger.appspot.com%2F_ah%2Fapi#p/conference/v1/

 ###Sessions
-> "Explain how sessions and speakers are implemented including design decisions behind the additional functionality."
+> Sessions and speakers implementation including design decisions behind the additional functionality.

 *Related endpoints:*
 - `createSession`